seojuice

 • Transactional and local pages tied to a real physical business

-• Content with non-copyable artifacts: live tools, calculators, datasets, interactive visualizations
+• Non-copyable artifacts: live tools, calculators, datasets, interactive visualizations

-The "is SEO dead" question collapses if you separate by content shape.
+So "is SEO dead" is the wrong question; the answer depends entirely on what you make.
 For listicle content, the easy money is gone.
 For original work tied to real expertise or a real business, the value went up.
-The portfolio reading is what matters; the binary is a category error.

 What an operator can control this week

 Audit your AI-citation eligibility.
 Sample thirty of your most important URLs.
 Run each target keyword through AI Mode.
-Note which pages got cited and which got skipped.
-That gives you a baseline you can compare against in 30 days.
-Our checker at /tools/ai-visibility-checker/ runs this without a login.
+Note which got cited and which got skipped.
+That's a baseline you can compare against in 30 days.
+Our checker at /tools/ai-visibility-checker/ runs it without a login.

 Venn diagram with two circles.
 Left circle labelled 'You used to control': keyword targeting, page-level CTR, SERP position, link velocity.
 Right circle labelled 'You still control': crawlability, structured data, named expertise, entity clarity, GBP completeness, JS-rendered content, page experience.
 Intersection labelled 'Quality + intent' contains both old and new inputs.